JurgenR/aioslsk/docs/source/MESSAGES.rst

 Send a ping to the server to let it know we are still alive (every 5 minutes)

+Older server versions would respond to this message with the response message.

 :Code: 32 (0x20)
 :Status: USED
 :Send: Nothing
+:Receive: Nothing

 .. _SendConnectTicket:

 SendConnectTicket (Code 33)
 ---------------------------

+Deprecated predecessor to :ref:`ConnectToPeer`.
+A peer would send this message to the server when wanting to create a connection to another peer, the server would then pass to this to the

+The value of the ``ticket`` parameter would be used in the :ref:`PeerInit` message.

 :Code: 33 (0x21)
 :Status: DEPRECATED, DEFUNCT